Background

 2024:

 The City renovated Merrill Hall and completed phase one of a facilities planning process for the City’s police and fire departments.
 The City also launched the Our Community, Our Center initiative to explore building a new community center in Owatonna.
+This included forming a Community Center Task Force to guide the City in this process.

 2023: